Joe Flacco: 2015

-2016 season
+2016

 On March 2, 2016, Flacco agreed to a three-year extension to remain with the team.
 After their Week 3 victory against the Jacksonville Jaguars, Flacco and the Ravens had accrued a 3–0 record, their best record after three games since 2009, but the Ravens would struggle down the stretch, finishing with an 8–8 record and missing the playoffs for the second straight season, the first consecutive playoff misses for the franchise since 2004–2005.
 Flacco posted a career-high and franchise record 4,317 passing yards, the first time he reached at least 4,000 yards, but only threw 20 touchdowns and 15 interceptions, the second highest of his career.
 Flacco posted a 6.4 average per attempt, tying his career worst.
 Flacco also completed a career-high and franchise best 436 completions, and a career-high and franchise best 672 attempts.
 The 672 pass attempts currently rank fifth most in a single season in league history.
-The longest touchdown pass of his career came in Week 9 of the 2016 season against the Pittsburgh Steelers.
-In the first quarter of the game, Flacco's short pass to Mike Wallace went for a 95-yard touchdown, and is the longest pass play in Ravens history.
+The longest touchdown pass of his career came in Week 9 of the 2016 season against the Steelers.
+In the first quarter of the game, Flacco's short pass to Mike Wallace went for a 95-yard touchdown, and is the longest regular-season pass play in Ravens history.

-2017 season
+2017

 On July 26, 2017, it was revealed that Flacco was diagnosed with a back injury, ruling him out for 3–6 weeks of training camp.
-Against the Miami Dolphins in Week 8, Flacco suffered a concussion after a hit from Kiko Alonso.
+Against the Dolphins in Week 8, Flacco suffered a concussion after a hit from Kiko Alonso.
 Flacco left the game, and was relieved by Ryan Mallett for the rest.
 The Ravens nevertheless won 40–0.
-The Ravens finished the season with a 9–7 record and just missed the playoffs after losing 31–27 to the Cincinnati Bengals in Week 17, allowing the Buffalo Bills to qualify for the postseason.
-Flacco finished the season starting all 16 games, throwing for 3,141 yards and 18 touchdowns with 13 interceptions.
+The Ravens finished the season with a 9–7 record and just missed the playoffs after losing 31–27 to the Bengals in Week 17, allowing the Buffalo Bills to qualify for the postseason.
+Flacco finished the season starting all 16 games, throwing for 3,141 yards, 18 touchdowns, and 13 interceptions.